agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/functions.rst

 Quick specification of (randomly parameterized) graphical models
 ----------------------------------------------------------------

-aGrUM/pyAgrum offers a compact syntax that allows to quickly specify prototypes of graphical models.
+aGrUM/pyAgrum offers a so-called "fact" syntax that allows to quickly and compactly specify prototypes of graphical models.
 These `fastPrototype` aGrUM's methods have also been wrapped in functions of pyAgrum.

 .. code:: python

-    gum.fastBN("A->B<-C;B->D")
+    gum.fastBN("A[10]->B<-C{top|middle|bottom};B->D")

 The type of the random variables can be specifiy with different syntaxes: